yochaigal/newschoolrevolution/_posts/2023-07-10-cairn-2e-playtest.md

 ## Overview

 The Player's Guide is just that: a manual for all players, including the Warden.
 It contains the core rules and procedures, and can be played _right now_!
+Also, did you see that sick cover art by [Bruno Prosaiko](https://www.instagram.com/prosaiko/?hl=en)?
+Expect more of that.

 But let's get to important part: What's different?

 ## Rules